OpenSlides/OpenSlides/INSTALL.md

 username and password: `superadmin`) and have fun.

-### Reach OpenSlides from outside your local machin
+### Reach OpenSlides from outside your local machine

 Normally you want OpenSlides be reachable from outside your local machine.
 You have several options to achieve this: